zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### MacOS/Windows Dual Booting

-If you are utiizing Apple's BootCamp feature or running a hackintosh that allows you to easily dual-boot your system between macOS and Windows, you will find that you can only use your bluetooth devices on one OS or the other without re-pairing.
+If you are utilizing Apple's BootCamp feature or running a hackintosh that allows you to easily dual-boot your system between macOS and Windows, you will find that you can only use your bluetooth devices on one OS or the other without re-pairing.
 This is because ZMK stores the host address and keys in the profiles only one time.
 This means that a host can only pair with exactly one ZMK profile.

 The workaround for this limitation is as follows: